ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 The very first aspect that changed with CKEditor 5 is its installation procedure.
 It became much more modern with the introduction of modular patterns, UMD, npm, etc. Refer to {@link installation/getting-started/quick-start Installation} for more details.

 The API for integrating CKEditor with your pages also changed.
-It is worth checking {@link installation/getting-started/editor-lifecycle Editor Lifecycle} and @link installation/getting-started/save-editor Getting and setting data} for an introduction.
+It is worth checking {@link installation/getting-started/editor-lifecycle Editor Lifecycle} and {@link installation/getting-started/getting-and-setting-data Getting and setting data} for an introduction.

 ## Features